Gateway API Support

 To verify whether the backend service was found, run

-field:Parents: Conditions: Last Transition Time: 2023-06-06T13:55:10Z Message: Service "backend" not found Observed Generation: 1 Reason: BackendNotFound Status: False Type: ResolvedRefs Last Transition Time: 2023-06-06T13:55:10Z Message: Accepted HTTPRoute Observed Generation: 1 Reason: Accepted Status: True Type: Accepted Controller Name: io.cilium/gateway-controller
+kubectl describe httproute <name>and inspect theconditionsfield:Parents: Conditions: Last Transition Time: 2023-06-06T13:55:10Z Message: Service "backend" not found Observed Generation: 1 Reason: BackendNotFound Status: False Type: ResolvedRefs Last Transition Time: 2023-06-06T13:55:10Z Message: Accepted HTTPRoute Observed Generation: 1 Reason: Accepted Status: True Type: Accepted Controller Name: io.cilium/gateway-controller

 The gateway specified under

-does not exist.To verify whether the gateway was found, run
+parentRefsdoes not exist.To verify whether the gateway was found, run

-kubectl describe httproute <name>
+kubectl describe httproute <name>and inspect theconditionsfield:

 Parents: